tdhdjv/tdhdjv.github.io/README.md

 # SoME4nion

 ## Introduction
 If you've worked on computer graphics, computer vision, robotics or something related to quaternions.
 It's likely that you have heard of **quaternions**.
 There are already a plethora amount of videos, and online resources, explaining **quaternions**.
-However many of these resources either focus only on the application, skipping over a lot of the math, or explain using algebra, which doesn't build an intuitive relation behind quaternions and 3D rotation.
+However many of these resources either focus only on the application, skipping over a lot of the math, or explain using algebra.
+This doesn't build an intuitive relation behind quaternions and 3D rotation.
 This blog is my attempt to explain **quaternions** in a mathematical way, building from the foundation and giving a geometric interpretation of **quaternions**.
+We will start from real numbers, work our way into 2 dimensions, explain the famous $`e^{ix}`$ and will connect all that into **quaternions**.

 ## Real Numbers
 When we think of numbers we usually think of numbers, numbers such as 1, 2, 3.14159265 seem to come to mind.
 We are familiar with these numbers as they are used all the time.
 These numbers are called real numbers(kind of a terrible name but whatever).
 When it comes to visualizing the real numbers, a common way of doing so is with a number line.
 The number line starts from 0 and as the values get bigger as you go right, and as it gets smaller you go left.  </br>